groupme-js/GroupMeCommunityDocs/likes.md

 **Parameters**

 * *like_icon* (optional)
-	object — can contain reaction objects of type "unicode" (for standard unicode characters/emojis) or "emoji" for GroupMe emoji/powerups. "unicode" type reacions have a "code" parameter that specifies what text should be displayed. "emoji" type reactions have parameters "pack_id" and "pack_index".
-See the [emoji documentation](enoji.md) for more information on what these values mean.
+	object — can contain reaction objects of type `unicode` (for standard unicode characters/emojis) or `emoji` for GroupMe emoji/powerups. `unicode` type reacions have a `code` parameter that specifies what text should be displayed. `emoji` type reactions have parameters `pack_id` and `pack_index`.
+See the [emoji documentation](emoji.md) for more information on what these values mean.

 **Responses**